noscode/demographic_inference_data/2_ButSynB2_5_McC/README.md

 ### Model Description

 Demographic model with asymmetric migrations for two populations of butterflies.
+Data and model are from McCoy et al. 2013.
 Ancestral population split into two new formed populations with following continuous migrations between them.

 ### Plots